The Soccer Game, bit by bit: An information-theoretic analysis: Findings

-$\mathit{VI}$, as used in this study, is clearly a proxy for game dynamics, understood as a rapid pace of inter-players relative displacement, i.e. without a fixed frame of reference.
+These results provide compelling evidence that corners do indeed result in a marked increase of $\mathit{VI}$. $\mathit{VI}$, as used in this study, is clearly a proxy for game dynamics, understood as a rapid pace of inter-players relative displacement, i.e. without a fixed frame of reference.
 This is notably obvious during set pieces.
-Corners and free kicks invariably generate a spike in $\mathit{VI}$, especially supported by $\mathit{VI_f}$, which could indicate the execution of set routines.
+Corners and free kicks invariably generate a spike in $\mathit{VI}$.
 Conversely, other events, like substitutions or send-offs, generate pauses that are captured by a drop in $\mathit{VI}$.

-Examples can be seen in figures \ref{fig:3}, where $\mathit{VI}$ is plotted for a whole match, with vertical bars indicating the type and time of events.
+Examples can be seen in figure \ref{sfig:31} and \ref{sfig:32}, where $\dot{\mathit{VI}}$ is plotted for a whole match, with vertical bars indicating the type and time of events.

-To analyse player contribution to the overall $\mathit{VI}$, we apply equation \ref{eq:4}.
-We consider the player individual $\mathit{\dot{VI}}$, and his overall activity compared to the average $\mathit{\dot{VI}}$ per player.
-This may be useful to assess his activity during the match (figure \ref{fig:8}).